-Check out my guide all about plantain, which details how to peel, cook and pick both green and ripe plantains for a variety of plantain recipes.
+Check out my guide all about plantain, which details how to peel plantains, cook and pick both green and ripe plantains for a variety of plantain recipes.

 Any culture that utilizes plantain fries it.
 The most common way to enjoy ripe plantain is to simply fry it in a little oil until golden brown on all sides.

-Want to see me how easy it is to whip up this Kelewele – Ghanian Spiced Sweet Plantain?
-Watch me make it!
+Want to see me how easy it is to whip up this Kelewele – Ghanian Spicy Sweet Plantain?
+Watch me make Kelewele here!

-I learned this recipe from a Ghanian friend several years ago and it has since become a fave with all of my extended family when I make it for family holidays.
+I learned this recipe from a Ghanaian friend several years ago and it has since become a fave with all of my extended family when I make it for family holidays.